More pages in this section

-How does the court decide whether there should be a 50-50 equal time shared care custody arrangement?
+How does the court decide if there should be 50-50 equal time shared care custody arrangement?

 It all depends on whether a 50:50 equal time arrangement is in your children’s best interests and is reasonably practicable.
 The Family Law Act provides a list of considerations about how you determine what is in your child’s best interests and whether it is reasonably practicable.
 There are a range of things you can do to improve your chances of getting your children on a 50:50 basis.
 You need legal advice about your particular circumstances to see whether it is likely or not in your particular case.
 Get legal advice about the many things you can do to maximise your chances of showing the court that it is in your child’s best interests and reasonably practicable to have a 50:50 equal time shared care arrangement.

 We provide more information in relation to child custody here.

 Following separation what responsibilities do I have with respect to a child?

 The Family Law Act recognises the responsibilities of parents and that children have rights too, including:

 - The right to know and be cared for by both their parents.